conduitio-labs/conduit-connector-redis/README.md

 ### Writer

-The Redis destination implements only sync Write function, whenever a new message is received, it is pushed to redis key immediately.
+The Redis destination implements Write function, whenever a new messages are received, it is pushed to redis key.
 In case of Stream Mode, the message should be of valid type `map[string]string`, an odd number of arguments will result in an error.

 ### Configuration